 @P(G1)G(999)

 Amanda plays Greeting 1 for mailbox 122 and goes to mailbox 999's Extension field for an immediate hangup.

-This last example using the Token Programming Language.
-For more details, see Installing Amanda@Work.Group/Windows.
+This last example uses the Token Programming Language.
+For more details, see Installing Amanda@Work.Group/DOS.